 Main Statement

-In my drawings, I explore how mark making, time, space, and thinking can affect and redevelop each other.
+My art explores how mark making, time, space, and the everyday can affect and redevelop each other.
 I work between mediums and dimensions to expand the concept of drawing to include installations, works on paper, and photography.
 Works are composed of marks that are signs of time and, referencing artist Avis Newman, thought.
-Current drawings grow out of sunlight and shadow interactions in everyday surroundings.
-Movement and Eastern philosophy are also influences.
-I work responsively in the space in-between all of these entities for greater reflection.
-That is where experimentation happens and a drawing opens to what it can be.
+Daily life, observation,

 Newman's statement, “A mark is a sign of thought.”, informs my Art on many levels.
 As the hand or body makes a line across paper or space, what happens inside the mind?
 This evolved into an interest in the relationship between drawing and time.
 How is time experienced when mark making?
 Furthermore, Taoism informs my practice, as I aim to work from an even perspective.

-Walking Drawings extend concepts by recording light and shadow interplay upon nature and architecture while in motion.
-I engage in a responsive mark making process during walks after work or on the weekend.
-This activity encourages mindfulness while passing through the local landscape.
+Walking Drawings extend concepts by recording light and shadow interplay upon nature and/or architecture while in motion.
+This body of work brings together interests unconventional drawing and mapping a sense of place.
+I engage in a responsive mark making process while passing through the local landscape.

 Satellite Statements on Current Series: